MinecraftU/mcu-curriculum/level_5/section_2.md

 ## Multi-sided textures

 What about blocks like grass that have different textures on different sides?
 The following code in the `CopperBlock` class registers three different textures and tells the program which textures belong on the top, sides, and bottom.
 If we want, we could even make the side textures different (like a furnace or dispenser).
 You will have to create three texture files matching the names that are being registered.
 I've made it so that my block has a silver-colored top and bottom.
 You can add additional `if` statements if you would like the other sides to have different colors as well.
 The `meta` parameters can be used to alter which textures that are returned (such as how logs face differently based on their angle of placement).
+Add the following code to your `CopperBlock` class:

 ```java
 //Creating our icon variables